Kanne Pappa

 Kanne Pappa is a 1969 Indian Tamil-language film, directed by P. Madhavan.
 The film stars K. R. Vijaya, R. Muthuraman, Baby Rani and J. P. Chandrababu.
 It was released on 6 June 1969.
 The film was remade in Hindi by Madhavan as Aansoo Aur Muskan and also in Telugu as Bhale Papa.
+The Hindi and Telugu films were released in January and July 1971, respectively.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.